Description

 Impact

-In specific scenarios involving HTTP redirects from secure to insecure endpoints, the Reactor Netty HTTP client may leak stored credentials when configured to follow redirects.
+In specific scenarios involving HTTP redirects from a secure to an insecure endpoint, the Reactor Netty HTTP client may leak stored credentials when configured to follow redirects.
 This constitutes a confidentiality breach, as compromised credentials could enable unauthorized authentication to protected services.
-The weakness stems from improper handling of redirect chains, consistent with CWE-522.
+The weakness arises from improper handling of redirect chains, consistent with CWE-319 and CWE-522.

 Affected Systems